 Help in Emergency Situations

 If you are an Austrian citizen in an emergency situation, contact the Embassy or a Consulate General.
-Please note that the Embassy cannot replace the local police, an ambulance, and/or any legal institutions.
+Please note that the Embassy is no substitute for the local police, an ambulance, and/or any legal institutions.

 Please have the following information ready: